Department of Numbers

 Bay City, Michigan Unemployed

-The number of people unemployed in Bay City peaked in January 2010 at 6,729.
-There are now 2,200 fewer people unemployed in the metropolitan area.
+The number of people unemployed in Bay City peaked in April 2020 at 11,440.
+There are now 8,855 fewer people unemployed in the metropolitan area.
+From a recent trough of 2,394 in January 2022, the number of unemployed has now grown by 191.
 Bay City employment and jobs data (including jobs lost/gained in Bay City, Michigan) is also available.

 Number of Unemployed Persons